How to Choose Luxury Tour Operators in Italy: 8-Point Evaluation Framework for Travel Advisors

 - Itemized quotes that clearly outline costs for accommodation, tours, etc.

-- A comprehensive list of all inclusions and exclusions.
+- Comprehensive list of all inclusions and exclusions

-- The ability to adjust proposals to meet different budget levels.
+- Ability to adjust proposals to meet different budget levels

-- A willingness to explain the value and rationale behind the costs.
+- Willingness to explain the value and rationale behind costs

 In Practice